MicrosoftDocs/azure-docs/articles/active-directory/standards/memo-22-09-enterprise-wide-identity-management-system.md

 * For apps without modern authentication, there are two choices:
    * Update the application code to use modern protocols by integrating the Microsoft Authentication Library (MSAL)
    * Use Azure AD Application Proxy or secure hybrid partner access for secure access
-*  Decommission access to apps no longer needed or that aren't supported
+*  Decommission access to apps no longer needed, or that aren't supported

 Learn more